sheriecarter/public-library-app/2_library_users.md

 end
 ```

+This `before_action` line means there must be a `logged_in?` method somewhere that will be called before the show action is run.
+Add a `logged_in?` helper method to the sessions helper to check whether there is a current user.

 What other endpoints should be protected?
 Should an unauthenticated user be able to CRUD resources?
 Think about POST, PUT, and DELETE!